Renaud

-Renaud Pierre Manuel Séchan (/fr/; born 11 May 1952 in Paris), known as Renaud, is a French singer-songwriter.
+Renaud Pierre Manuel Séchan (/fr/; born 11 May 1952 in Paris), known as Renaud, is a French musician, singer, songwriter and actor.

 With twenty-six albums to his credit, selling nearly twenty million copies, he is one of France's most popular singers.
 Several of his songs are popular classics in France, including the sea tale "Dès que le vent soufflera", the irreverent "Laisse béton", the ballad "Morgane de toi" and the nostalgic "Mistral gagnant".
 His songs, with their slang lyrics and idiosyncratic Parisian phrasing, deal with both light and serious themes, alternating humor, emotion, and social criticism.

 Although he enjoyed great success in France in the 1970s, 1980s and 1990s, his career took a roller-coaster ride thereafter, with the singer regularly falling victim to depression and alcoholism, ailments he recounts in various songs.
 His work remains little known outside the French-speaking world.

 He also appeared in several films, including Claude Berri's adaptation of Germinal in 1993.

 Although his political stance has provoked controversy, he has nicknamed himself "le chanteur énervant" (the irritating singer), due to his many commitments to causes such as human rights, ecology, and anti-militarism, which are frequently reflected in his songs.